MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/prelude.md

 In addition to the Pauli and Clifford operations described earlier, the Q# prelude provides various ways of expressing rotations.
 As described in [single-qubit operations](xref:microsoft.quantum.concepts.qubit#single-qubit-operations), the ability to rotate is critical to quantum algorithms.

-We start by recalling that we can express any single-qubit operation using the $H$ and $T$ gates, where $H$ is the Hadamard operation, and where
+Start by recalling that you can express any single-qubit operation using the $H$ and $T$ gates, where $H$ is the Hadamard operation, and where
 \begin{equation}
     T \mathrel{:=}
     \begin{bmatrix}